How to notice if your cat has worms

 cat eating biscuits with tablets mixed in

-Worms in cats can be harmful to your pet’s health but are easily preventable and treated.
+Cats worms can be harmful to your pet’s health but are easily preventable and treated.
 Get to know what signs to look for and how to keep the parasites at bay.

 If the thought of wiggly worms makes you squirm, you’re not alone!
 There’s something about the way they move and the slimy feel that makes many of us shudder.